 Commercial harvesting allows landholders to engage a commercial harvester to remove kangaroos from their properties.

-Only people who are licensed by the Department of Planning and Environment with a Kangaroo Harvester Licence granted under the Biodiversity Conservation Act 2016 (BC Act) may harvest kangaroos and sell the carcasses.
+Only people who are licensed by the Department of Climate Change, Energy, the Environment and Water with a Kangaroo Harvester Licence granted under the Biodiversity Conservation Act 2016 (BC Act) may harvest kangaroos and sell the carcasses.
 Kangaroos must be harvested in accordance with licence conditions and the National code of practice for the humane shooting of kangaroos and wallabies for commercial purposes.

 Regulations for the commercial harvesting of kangaroos include: